intersystems-ib/workshop-iris-dicom-interop/README.md

-Simple DICOM integration using IRIS for Health
+Simple DICOM integration using IRIS for Health and a simulator

 # Setup
 Build the images and run the containers: